cnlohr/brokeredupdateandsync/README.md

 1. "Add Component" "VRC Pickup"
 2. "Add Component" "BrokeredSync"

-I recommend using a box collider.
-If you want the blocks to behave fun, uncheck "Use Gravity" and check "Is Kinematic" and uncheck "Is Trigger"

 NOTE: This relies upon BrokeredUpdateManager, which is included in the unitypackage.
+You will need a BrokeredUpdateManager component somewhere in your scene.

 **NOTE:** This is for kinematic objects, not objects which can roll around.
 Though you may have some limited success, I have not yet made this disable objects once